umd-lhcb/ut-hw-doc/docs/lvr/ccm_qa/ccm_qa.md

         ![](ccm_qa1.png)

+        This is an examlpe of a curve for a 1.5 MS CCM.
 The waveform displayed should be a smooth curve as shown in the figure above.

     !!! note "Note the following"
         In addition to similar shapes, ch1&2 (yellow and green)